 Haemochromatosis Australia is a non-profit registered charity run entirely by volunteers.
 We are the support and advocacy group for people affected by haemochromatosis, their families and loved ones.
 We aim to provide support for people with the disorder and to increase awareness of haemochromatosis in the general public and the medical and health professions.
 We have been operating for over 20 years and continue to grow and expand our activities.
+We are a registered charity with the Australian Charities and Not for Profit Commission (ABN 79 827 140 617).
 We have been endorsed as a Deductible Gift Recipient by the Australian Taxation Office.
 Gifts of $2 or more are tax deductible in Australia.

 No Australian will suffer harm from haemochromatosis.